 The Toronto South Detention Centre (“TSDC”) was built to replace the Don Jail and the Mimico Detention Centre, which was located on the site.
 The new detention centre followed the direct supervision model of offender management.

-The electrical system comprises two bi–fuel backup generators, a state of the art building automation system, programmable lighting controls and an extensive electronic security system.
+system included two bi–fuel backup generators, a state-of-the-art building automation system, programmable lighting controls and an extensive electronic security system.